aetperf/aetperf.github.io/_posts/2020-12-30-Merge-Sort-with-Cython-and-Numba.md

 > - Divide the unsorted list into $n$ sublists, each containing one element (a list of one element is considered sorted).
 > - Repeatedly merge sublists to produce new sorted sublists until there is only one sublist remaining.
 This will be the sorted list.

-The performance of *merge sort* is $O(n\log{}n)$ independently of the input order: worst case and average case have same complexities.
+The performance of *merge sort* is $O(n\log{}n)$ independently of the input order: worst case and average case have the same complexities.
 We refer to any classic book about algorithms to get more theoretical and practical insights about this algorithm.

 ### Top-down implementation